SewerynPiorkowski/SewerynPiorkowski/README.md

 ### Hi there, my name is Seweryn. 👋
 #### wannabe developer
-🧏‍♂️ I'm an aspiring programmer.
-I'm happy to accept any job offers.

 🧑‍💻 Currently I'm working on [web app for hotels, motels etc.](https://github.com/SewerynPiorkowski/SHotel)